PadraicWalsh/PadraicWalsh.github.io/README.md

 📧 You can reach me at: wpadraic@gmail.com

 # Portfolio
---Project 1: In Memory SQL DB with OpenAi API Integration, contains the code, data, and documentation for the project.
+--Project 1: This project looks to use natural prompts to return SQL commands, by creating a temporary in-memory DB, with my own RAM!
 --Project 2: Mock Exam Generator, coming soon!

 # Skills